-- (b) Represents non-cash share-based compensation expense. - (c) Represents new store marketing allowance of \$1,000 for each store added to our distribution network, as well as the non-capitalized freight costs associated with Freshpet Fridge replacements.
-The expense enhances the overall marketing spend to support our growing distribution network. - (d) Represents additional operating costs incurred in connection with the start-up of our new manufacturing lines as part of the Freshpet Kitchens expansion project in 2016 that included adding two additional product lines, and additional operating costs incurred in the first quarter of 2014 in connection with the opening of our new primary manufacturing facility in Bethlehem, Pennsylvania, which was completed in the fourth quarter of 2013. - (e) Represents the change of fair value for the outstanding common stock warrants.
-All outstanding warrants were converted to common stock in September 2017. - (f) Represents fees associated with a secondary public offering of our common stock and expenses related to the preparation and filing of a shelf registration statement. - (g) Represents charges associated within our former Chief Executive Officer's separation agreement as well as changes in estimates associated with leadership transition costs. - (h) Represents fees associated with two securities lawsuits.
+- (a) Represents new store marketing allowance of \$1,000 for each store added to our distribution network, as well as the non-capitalized freight costs associated with Freshpet Fridge replacements.
+The expense enhances the overall marketing spend to support our growing distribution network. - (b) Represents additional operating costs incurred in connection with the start-up of our new manufacturing lines as part of the Freshpet Kitchens expansion project in 2016 that included adding two additional product lines. - (c) Represents the change of fair value for the outstanding common stock warrants.
+All outstanding warrants were converted to common stock in September 2017. - (d) Represents fees associated with secondary public offerings of our common stock. - (e) Represents charges associated with our former Chief Executive Officer's separation agreement as well as changes in estimates associated with leadership transition costs. - (f) Represents fees associated with two securities lawsuits.